QuakeShack

 Currently the project is increasingly getting more features and bug fixes and is evolving into a rather neat engine to work with.
 To implement actually useful features I also started to come up with a mod that is based on QuakeShack: Hellwave.

-However, this project is primarily my pet project to learn more about modern JavaScript, game development and computer graphics.
+However, this project is primarily my pet project to learn more about modern JavaScript/TypeScript, game development and computer graphics.

 The game can be found at https://play.quakeshack.dev/ and also comes with peer-to-peer multiplayer support with a game lobby.